-Burns Pet Nutrition has announced a £1 million charity donation to celebrate its 25th year of trading.
+Burns Pet Nutrition made a £1 million charity donation to celebrate its 25th year of trading (see details below).
 The leading pet food producer will be donating a quarter of its annual profits to a number of charitable organisations of part of its continued efforts to support community projects and animal charities.

 Burns Pet Nutrition, a family-run business, has been producing natural pet food for dogs, cats and rabbits since 1993.
 The Carmarthenshire-based company is led by Veterinary Surgeon, John Burns, who pioneered chemical free pet food when he used Vitamin E as a preservative over industry-norm chemicals.